n8henrie/nixos-btrfs-pi/README.md

-# Building a BTRFS-root NixOS on a Raspberry Pi 3
+# Building a BTRFS-root NixOS on a Raspberry Pi 3 or 4

-This repo contains tools to build an image for a Raspberry Pi 3 on a BTRFS root.
-I have been using these scripts from my Arch-based x86_64 server and they work pretty well.
+This repo contains tools to build an image for a Raspberry Pi 3 or 4 on a BTRFS root.
+I have been using these scripts to build from my Arch-based x86_64 server and they work pretty well.
 You can probably get a good idea of how to do the same on e.g. Ubuntu, but you're on your own with regards to QEMU and nix installation.

 I have a decent threadripper with plenty of ram and fairly slow internet; it takes my machine about 20 minutes to build the image.